Knowing Your Heat

 Valves located directly on or near the heating unit:

 These may have numbers (usually #1-6), dots, snowflakes, and/or sun & moon icons.
-For all, turning the valve clockwise (lower numbers, smaller dots, etc.) closes the regulator, turning the heat down.
-The opposite direction opens more fully the regulator turning the heat up.
-Remember “righty-tighty, lefty-loosy!”
+For all, turning the valve clockwise (lower numbers, smaller dots, etc.) closes the regulator, turning heat down.
+The opposite direction opens the regulator turning heat up.
+One problem with this style is it requires regular adjustment because it puts out a constant heat flow based on knob setting regardless of changing space conditions.

 Wall-mounted thermostats (may be shared with other rooms or areas) including:

-Limited adjustment types (in Pettengill, Roger Williams, Hedge, and 280 College) that can be adjusted up or down but may not show temperature;
+- Limited adjustment types (in Pettengill, Roger Williams, Hedge, and 280 College) that can be adjusted up or down within a set range but may not show temperature;

-Other types that may be controlled by Building Automation Systems
+- Other types that have no user adjustment and are controlled by Building Automation Systems.

-2. Check your baseboard heater.
-Is it blocked by furniture or smothered with objects such as rugs, bedding, clothing, etc.?
+- Check your baseboard heater.
+Is it blocked by furniture or smothered with objects such as rugs, bedding, or clothing?
 This will block the heat.
 Baseboard heaters must be clear of objects by a minimum of 6 inches in order to work properly.